Prague to Berlin Cycling Holiday

 On today’s scenic, rural ride you will follow an idyllic cycle path alongside the Spree River through a region of outstanding natural beauty.
 The region is famous for its myriad of lakes.
 Many are quite small but some are quite large and if it’s warm you might be tempted to stop for a swim at Lake Neuendorfer or Lake Schwieloch.
 Your destination today is Beeskow, a pleasant small town on the Spree River with an attractive town square.

 Your last day’s ride leads you through green forest lanes and pleasant hamlets and villages to the outskirts of Berlin.
-At Köpenick we recommend finishing your ride and catching a commuter ‘S-Bahn‘ train into the heart of the city.
+At Köpenick we recommend finishing your ride and catching a commuter ‘S-Bahn‘ train (not included in tour price) into the heart of the city, you can bring your bikes.
 This way you avoid cycling on some busy roads through some rather boring industrial areas into Berlin.
 Of course if you want to complete the journey on two wheels then you can continue into the city by bike.
 Once in the city-centre you’ll find an excellent network of cycle paths which you can use to visit famous landmarks such as the Reichstag, the Brandenburg Gate, Checkpoint-Charlie and of course remnants of the infamous Berlin Wall.
 The last night of your cycling holiday is spent in the heart of this vibrant and fascinating city.
 You might want to consider booking an extra night in Berlin to give you more time to explore and take it all in.

 Day 12: Departure